GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 Next you will populate a simple development database and verify that your Phoenix app can access it.

-1. Create a simple schema.
+1. Create a simple schema:

         mix phx.gen.schema User users name:string email:string

-1. Migrate your development database.
+1. Migrate your development database:

         mix ecto.migrate